pixelsnob/lapr/docs/data-cleanup.md

 - category (ethnic drums, accessories, etc.)
 - description/name
-- maker: see [makers.csv](makers.csv) for a list of makers extracted from your current site
+- maker: see [makers.csv](makers.csv) for a list of makers extracted from your current site -- the duplicates and misspellings will need to be corrected
 - price
 - model_no